Benchrest Silhouette Format and Rules

-7) Ties will be settled by first miss at CHICKENS ONLY at 70 yds.
+7) Ties maybe settled by first miss at CHICKENS ONLY at 70 yds.
 If no misses after 1 round of 4 chickens then chickens will be moved to 100 yds.
 Shooter will shoot until first miss.
 Ties will commence after end of all rounds.

 8) Animals maybe shot in any order at shooter’s discretion.

 9) Alibi: The term “alibi“ originated from NRA Silhouette rules.
 For Air Rifle Silhouette the term “alibi” is a request to makeup an unintended shot or downed animal.
 By shooter request an “alibi” may be allowed for the following reasons: Animals knocked down by cross fire, wind or rifle malfunction, rifle discharge without a pellet, etc. An “alibi” request must be approved by MD or match official(s) and witnessed by a score keeper.
 Each “alibi” may be shot at the end of the relay or at the discretion of the MD.
 A five minute time limit will apply.
 Points must be added to the score sheet before turning in.

 NOTE: Ft-lb calculation: